 The Indigenous Wellness Research Institute collaborates with indigenous people globally in three areas: research, tribal capacity building and knowledge sharing.
 The Institute brings together community, tribal, academic and government resources nationally and internationally.
-By collaborating on decolonizing research, knowledge building and sharing, IWRI strives to protect and support
+By collaborating on decolonizing research, knowledge building and sharing, IWRI strives to protect and support.

 Journey of Transformation is a research study in partnership with Northwest Portland Area Indian Health Board.
 The purpose of this study is to know how well the curriculum explains leadership skills, Native American cultural arts, the natural environment, and promotes healthy decision-making around health and relationships.